HaiyangJin/R-tutorials/data/README.md

 Currently the data are not available.
+These link files serve to demonstrate the directory structure.